CSE-110-Group-29/Electric-Pomato/specs/adrs/022021-jsdoc-workflow.md

 ## Decision Outcome

-1. The DevOps team chose to implement automatic documentation mainly because it's a requirement for the class.
+1. The DevOps team decided to implement automatic documentation generation to provide a more user friendly and accessible means of understanding the code base.
-2. They chose chose JSDocs as the documentation framework for the project.
+2. They chose JSDoc as the documentation framework for the project.
-    - JSDocs seems to be mainstream used framework.
+    - JSDocs seems to be mainstream used framework with many online resources.
-    - It was suggested by the professor in lecture.
+    - It was suggested by the professor in lecture and there are existing GitHub Actions for it.
-    - JSDocs is already a framework that has been adopted by several members in our group.
-There are a few others like ESDoc and Gitbook, but the team didn't look into them much because they figured that learning something new isn't efficient.
+    - JSDoc is already a framework that has been adopted by several members in our group.
+There are a few others like ESDoc and Gitbook, but the team didn't look into them.